 It is essential that when installing the engine cover it be fully seated to its seal and secured by the lip at its forward edge and the securing bolts at its rearward edge.
 Do NOT allow cables, carpeting, floor mats or any other material to interrupt the seat between the cover and the engine compartment.
-If the engine cover is not correctly installed and seated, engine exhaust could into the passenger compartment creating a safety hazard (see carbon monoxide caution the beginning of the section on STARTING OPERATING AND VEHICLE).
-If the engine must run with the cover off for maintenance purposes, care should be taken to assure that the vehicle's interior is well ventilated.
+If the engine cover is not correctly installed and engine exhaust could seated, into the passenger compartment safety hazard (see creating a carbon monoxide caution at beginning of the section STARTING AND OPERATING VEHICLE).
+If the engine must run with the cover off for maintenance care should be taken to purposes, assure that the vehicle's interior is well ventilated.